DeVillax/AzureFundamentals/README.md

 Azure virtual machines provide operation system virtualization.
 Azure Virtual Machines (VM) is one of several types of on-demand, scalable computing resources that Azure offers.
 Typically, you choose a VM when you need more control over the computing environment than the other choices offer.

+Azure Container Instances provide portable environments for virtualized applications.
+Containers are becoming the preferred way to package, deploy, and manage cloud applications.
+Azure Container Instances offers the fastest and simplest way to run a container in Azure, without having to manage any virtual machines and without having to adopt a higher-level service.
+Containers offer significant startup benefits over virtual machines (VMs).
+Azure Container Instances can start containers in Azure in seconds, without the need to provision and manage VMs.

+Azure App Service is used to build, deploy and scale web apps.
+Azure App Service is a platform-as-a-service (PaaS) offering that lets you create web and mobile apps for any platform or device and connect to data anywhere, in the cloud or on-premises.
+App Service includes the web and mobile capabilities that were previously delivered separately as Azure Websites and Azure Mobile Services.

+Azure Security Center is a unified infrastructure security management system that strengthens the security posture of your data centers, and provides advanced threat protection across your hybrid workloads in the cloud - whether they're in Azure or not - as well as on premises.

+The advanced monitoring capabilities in Security Center also let you track and manage compliance and governance over time.
+The overall compliance provides you with a measure of how much your subscriptions are compliant with policies associated with your workload.

+DDoS is a type of attack that tries to exhaust application resources.
+The goal is to affect the applicationג€™s availability and its ability to handle legitimate requests.
+DDoS attacks can be targeted at any endpoint that is publicly reachable through the internet.
+Azure has two DDoS service offerings that provide protection from network attacks: DDoS Protection Basic and DDoS Protection Standard.
+DDoS Basic protection is integrated into the Azure platform by default and at no extra cost.
+You have the option of paying for DDoS Standard.
+It has several advantages over the basic service, including logging, alerting, and telemetry.
+DDoS Standard can generate reports that contain details of attempted attacks as required in this question.

+To monitor threats by using sensors, you would use Azure Advanced Threat Protection (ATP).
+Azure Advanced Threat Protection (ATP) is a cloud-based security solution that leverages your on-premises Active Directory signals to identify, detect, and investigate advanced threats, compromised identities, and malicious insider actions directed at your organization.
+Sensors are software packages you install on your servers to upload information to Azure ATP.

+To enforce MFA based on a condition, you would use Azure Active Directory Identity Protection.
+Azure AD Identity Protection helps you manage the roll-out of Azure Multi-Factor Authentication (MFA) registration by configuring a Conditional Access policy to require MFA registration no matter what modern authentication app you are signing in to.

+A network security group works like a firewall.
+You can attach a network security group to a virtual network and/or individual subnets within the virtual network.
+You can also attach a network security group to a network interface assigned to a virtual machine.
+You can use multiple network security groups within a virtual network to restrict traffic between resources such as virtual machines and subnets.
+You can filter network traffic to and from Azure resources in an Azure virtual network with a network security group.
+A network security group contains security rules that allow or deny inbound network traffic to, or outbound network traffic from, several types of Azure resources.
+In this question, we need to add a rule to the network security group to allow the connection to the virtual machine on port 80 (HTTP).

+The just-in-time (JIT) virtual machine (VM) access feature in Azure Security Center allows you to lock down inbound traffic to your Azure Virtual Machines.
+This reduces exposure to attacks while providing easy access when you need to connect to a VM.

+Azure Bastion helps protecting remote access to VMs

+You can restrict traffic to multiple virtual networks with a single Azure firewall.
+Azure Firewall is a managed, cloud-based network security service that protects your Azure Virtual Network resources.
+It's a fully stateful firewall as a service with built-in high availability and unrestricted cloud scalability.
+You can centrally create, enforce, and log application and network connectivity policies across subscriptions and virtual networks.
+Azure Firewall uses a static public IP address for your virtual network resources allowing outside firewalls to identify traffic originating from your virtual network.

+Azure Traffic Manager is a DNS-based load balancing solution.
+It is not used to ensure that a virtual machine named VM1 is accessible from the Internet over
+HTTP.
+To ensure that a virtual machine named VM1 is accessible from the Internet over HTTP, you need to modify a network security group or Azure Firewall.
+In this question, we need to add a rule to a network security group or Azure Firewall to allow the connection to the virtual machine on port 80 (HTTP).

+You would use the Azure Activity Log, not Access Control to view which user turned off a specific virtual machine during the last 14 days.
+Activity logs are kept for 90 days.
+You can query for any range of dates, as long as the starting date isn't more than 90 days in the past.
+In this question, we would create a filter to display shutdown operations on the virtual machine in the last 14 days.